AndrewPasco/ISMM-GestureTeleopApp/README.md

 ## Overview

 ISMM-GestureTeleop transforms your iPhone into a sophisticated gesture control interface for robotic systems.
-The app leverages the device's TrueDepth or LiDAR camera to capture both RGB and depth information, enabling precise 3D hand tracking and pose estimation.
+The app leverages the device's TrueDepth camera to capture both RGB and depth information, enabling precise 3D hand tracking and pose estimation.
 Recognized gestures are translated into robot commands and transmitted over TCP for real-time teleoperation.

 ## Key Features